josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/☕️_tea_toast_and_transparency.md

 ## 🧭 Orientation

-This node merges **☕️ Tea and Impunity** with **☕️ Tea, Toast & Transparency — Humour as a Form of Resilience**.

-Together, they map the double life of tea in British governance culture:
+There exists a double life of tea in British governance culture:

 - as a **comfort ritual that dissolves accountability**, and
 - as a **humorous pause that allows the public to metabolise absurdity without surrendering to it**.